NREL/EnergyPlus/design/FY2021/Improving PMV Calculations.md

    \memo If you use a ZoneList in the Zone or ZoneList name field then this definition applies
    \memo to all the zones in the ZoneList.
    \min-fields 10

-   A13, \field Relative Air Velocity Schedule Name
-       \type object-list
-       \object-list ScheduleNames
-       \note units in the schedule are m/s
-       \note this is the schedule of relative air velocity caused by body movement
-       \note optional (only required for runs of thermal comfort models ASHRAE55 and PPD_AD variable is declared) A14, \field Ankle Level Air Velocity Schedule Name
-       \type object-list
-       \object-list ScheduleNames
-       \note units in the schedule are m/s
-       \note this is the schedule of the air speed at the 0.1 m above the floor
-       \note optional (only required for runs of thermal comfort models ASHRAE55 and PPD_AD variable is declared) A15, \field Thermal Comfort Model 1 Type
+   A14, \field Thermal Comfort Model 1 Type
        \type choice
        \key Fanger
        \key Pierce
        \key KSU
        \key AdaptiveASH55
        \key AdaptiveCEN15251
+       \key CoolingEffectASH55
-       \key ASHRAE55
+       \key AnkleDraftASH55

+   A21, \field Ankle Level Air Velocity Schedule Name
+       \type object-list
+       \object-list ScheduleNames
+       \note units in the schedule are m/s
+       \note this is the schedule of the air speed at the 0.1 m above the floor
+       \note optional (only required for runs of thermal comfort models ASHRAE55 and PPD_AD variable is declared)
 ```

 The following new variables will be added in the thermal comfort data structures and be set as reportable variables to be included in the output.